"

 Rubrics are effective tools in making the learning outcomes and expectations of an assignment explicit.
 They clarify what is expected and can even include room for students to add goals they have for a given assignment.
 Clarifying expectations through a rubric allows for consistent measurement of the intended learning outcome.

-Allowing students flexibility in the ways they demonstrate their learning is key to developing strategic, goal-directed learners.
-Referring back to Kevin’s positive assessment experience (Three Assessment Experiences), critical to his success was his ability to choose a learning product (podcast interview) in keeping with his preferred mode of expression (verbal).
 This flexibility stemmed from a learning outcome which was intentionally separated from the means of achieving the outcome.
-One of the challenges in providing this kind of flexibility is the grading of diverse assessment products.
-You may be asking yourself, “How do I apply consistent grading to a podcast, presentation, essay, and website?”
+One of the challenges in providing this kind of flexibility is grading diverse assessment products while ensuring that the process remains transparent and supports students’ autonomy and sense of belonging.
+You may be asking yourself, ‘How do I apply consistent and equitable grading to a podcast, presentation, essay, and website?’

-The answer lies in stripping away all of the frills or ways of demonstrating learning.
+The answer lies in stripping away all the frills or ways of demonstrating learning.
 In Kevin’s case, the construct included a knowledge outcome (understanding how government policy interacts with Canadian cultural industries) and a skill outcome (conducting an analysis).
 The next step is to create a rubric based on these two main outcomes.
 Here’s an example rubric for Kevin’s assignment:

 Creating Rubrics for Universally-Designed Assessments

 • Step 2: List criteria.
 Use the discussion of models to begin a list of what counts in quality work.
+List criteria that are tied to learning outcomes, but ensure these criteria leave room for student autonomy and expression.
+For instance, include categories such as “creativity in format” or “clarity of communication,” which are applicable to multiple types of assessments.

 • Step 3: Articulate gradations of quality (not frequency).
 Describe the best and worst levels of quality; then fill in the middle levels based on your knowledge of common problems and the discussion of developing work.